microsoft/app-store-vsts-extension/docs/vsts-README.md

 5. Give the new endpoint a name and enter the credentials for the developer account you generated in step#1.

-6. Select this endpoint via the name you chose in #5 whenever you add either the **App Store - Release** or **App Store - Promote** tasks to a build or release definition
+6. Select this endpoint via the name you chose in #5 whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release definition

 ## Task Reference

 In addition to the custom service endpoint, this extension also contributes the following build and release tasks:

-* [App Store - Release](#app-store---release) - Allows automating the release of updates to existing iOS TestFlight beta apps or production apps in the App Store store.
+* [App Store Release](#app-store---release) - Allows automating the release of updates to existing iOS TestFlight beta apps or production apps in the App Store.

-* [App Store - Promote](#app-store---promote) - Allows automating the promotion of a previously submitted app from iTunes Connect to the App Store.
+* [App Store Promote](#app-store---promote) - Allows automating the promotion of a previously submitted app from iTunes Connect to the App Store.

-### App Store - Release
+### App Store Release

 Allows you to release updates to your iOS TestFlight beta app or production app on the App Store, and includes the following options:

 ![Release task](/images/release-task-with-advanced.png)

-1. **Username and Password** or **Service Endpoint** - The credentials used to authenticate with App Store.
+1. **Username and Password** or **Service Endpoint** - The credentials used to authenticate with the App Store.
 Credentials can be typed in directly or configured via a service endpoint that can be referenced from the task (via the `Service Endpoint` authentication method).

 2. **Bundle ID** *(String, Required)* - Unique app identifier (e.g. com.myapp.etc).